ComPath/ComPath/README.rst

 ComPath |build| |coverage| |docs| |zenodo|
 ==========================================
 An integrative and extensible web application for exploring, analyzing, and curating pathway databases.

-ComPath is publicly available at https://compath.scai.fraunhofer.de/.
+A public instance of ComPath is available at https://compath.scai.fraunhofer.de.

 This package exposes the Bio2BEL pathway packages into a web application containing multiple built-in visualization and analytics tools allowing for their analysis and comparison.
 By default, this packages wraps the following default